BOA's COVID-19 Response

-It’s our intention to be running all our confirmed trips throughout the season October 2020 – May 2021 putting into practice the necessary sanitation measures and moving cautiously towards the new norm for kayaking and exploring in Baja.
+It’s our intention to be running all our confirmed trips throughout the season October 2021 – May 2022 continuing our sanitaton measures while practicing the new norm for kayaking and exploring in Baja.

-We recognize this is an on-going process and as local government and the international health community continue to revise best practices so we will immediately respond with our safety measures.
+While local government and the international health community continue to revise best practices so we will immediately respond with our safety measures.
 In short, we wish to assure you that BOA will be taking extreme precautions staying up-to-date on safety mandates while pursuing our goal to provide exceptional kayak and multi-sport adventures.
-We have a highly trained team and after 26 years of doing things “right” we will always put your safety as our number 1 priority.
+We have a highly trained team and after 27 years of doing things “right” we will always put your safety as our number 1 priority.

 Finally, do take confidence in knowing that we are in constant communication with other travel professionals and the health authorities here in Baja discussing and scrutinizing the best possible move towards safe practices playing and working within the constraints of our new reality.See you in Baja!